NTU-CSIE-DSA/hw4-SweetDumplings/statement/prob.md

 In the following $M-1$ lines, the $i$-th line contains three integers $t_i, c_i, d_i, e_i, f_i$.
 Indicating that the price of $t_i$-th sweet dumplings will change to $(c_i \times P + d_i \mod 1000000007)$ and $(e_i \times P + f_i \mod 1000000007)$ on day $i + 1$, where $P$ is the minimum cost for Alexander on the previous day.

+(This problem has nothing to do with the mathematical properties of the price-updating formula.)

 ## Output

 The output should consist of $M$ lines.
 The $i$-th line should contain a single integer representing the minimum cost for Alexander to buy all kinds of sweet dumplings on the $i$-th day.